I hear it all the time: “What do I do when my Dachshund refuses to walk?”

 You have two choices here: give in and let them enjoy a little bit more of what they want or take charge and insist that they leave with you, even if that means carrying your dog back to the house or car.

-12) Your Dachshund has to potty
+12) They have to go potty

 Even thought this is last on the list, the #1 reason my Dachshunds refuse to walk is because they are looking for a spot to potty and I don’t realize it.